Ballymoyer House: History

-The surrounding land and a second house was purchased by local businessman, Robert Bell in 1940.
-Robert Bell was the eldest son of James Bell who was a leading building contractor.
-After James died, Robert took over the family business.
-Robert married Jane Forsythe from Newtownhamilton whose father run a tailoring business.
-Due to the repairs required and the huge cost of rates which were inflicted at war times, the Hart-Synnot family later demolished Ballymoyer House.
-The Bell family resided in the second house where they raised their family, Jimmy, Johnnie, Jeannie, Peggy, Leonard, Bobby, Harry and Geordie including grand daughter Molly.
-After Robert died the business was carried on by his son Harry.
-Sadly, Johnny Bell who was unmarried and lived alone in the house was murdered whilst a serving part-time member of the Ulster Defence Regiment.
-Johnnie was returning home from his civilian job which was working in the family business whenever gunmen waited and shot him dead at the end of the avenue to his home in 1976.
-The Bell family business is still carried on to-day through Harry's sons Rodney, Tom, John and Ivan.
+The surrounding land and a second house was purchased by a local businessman, Robert Bell, in 1940.
+Robert Bell was the eldest son of James Bell who was a building contractor.
+After his father died, Robert Bell took over the family business.
+He married Jane Forsythe from Newtownhamilton whose father run a tailoring business.
+Due to the repairs required and the high cost of rates which were inflicted at war times, the Hart-Synnot family later demolished Ballymoyer House.
+The Bell family resided in the second house where they raised their family.
+After Robert Bell died, the business was carried on by his son Harry Bell.
+Another son, Johnny Bell, who was unmarried and lived alone in the house, was killed whilst a serving part-time member of the Ulster Defence Regiment.
+He had been returning home from his civilian job in the family business when gunmen waited and shot him at the end of the avenue to his home in 1976.
+The Bell family business is still carried on through Harry Bell's sons.
 The buildings and surrounding land still belongs to the Bell family and is registered with the Land Registry in the Bell name (2015).

-The estate is now open to the public the driveway & lands were given to the National Trust by the Synnot trustees.
+The estate is open to the public the driveway and lands were given to the National Trust by the Synnot trustees.